 What is paroxysmal nocturnal hemoglobinuria (PNH)?

-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, acquired, potentially life-threatening disease of the blood characterised by hemolytic anemia (anemia due to destruction of red blood cells in the bloodstream), aplastic anemia (low blood counts resulting from decreased production of the blood cells in the bone marrow or ‘blood factory’) and blood clots.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, acquired, potentially life-threatening disease of the blood characterized by hemolytic anemia (anemia due to destruction of red blood cells in the bloodstream), aplastic anemia (low blood counts resulting from decreased production of the blood cells in the bone marrow or ‘blood factory’) and blood clots.
 A person with this blood disorder may have all or only one of the above issues in the beginning.

-It was originally named Paroxysmal nocturnal hemoglobinuria (PNH) because the urine from patients with hemolytic anemia is very dark in the morning as a result of concentrated hemoglobin (which comes from the destroyed red blood cells).
+It was originally named paroxysmal nocturnal hemoglobinuria (PNH) because the urine from patients with hemolytic anemia is very dark in the morning as a result of concentrated hemoglobin (which comes from the destroyed red blood cells).

 What are the symptoms of paroxysmal nocturnal hemoglobinuria (PNH)?